QUICK SUMMARY

 This recipe is such a delicious way to nourish your body!
 It uses simple ingredients to create a plate full of lovely greens.
 A delicious vinaigrette takes it to a whole new level!

 Organic Greens: Aside from the superfood veggies we already mentioned, this salad is full of baby spinach.
 An old saying says your plate should be as colorful as possible, and this salad does just that!
-Baby spinach contains large amounts of insoluble fiber, which can help you feel fuller for more extended periods.
-This same dietary fiber can also help manage diabetes.
-(3)
+Spinach, kale, and bok choy add fiber, minerals, chlorophyll, and plant compounds that help make this a satisfying side dish.
+Fiber supports fullness, gut health, and healthy blood sugar patterns, and the CDC notes that fiber can help increase insulin sensitivity.
+(5)

 Organic Cucumbers: Cucumbers are one of the most refreshing things God created.
 This is mainly due to their high water content.
-(4) When you eat a cucumber, you’re not only nourishing your body but also hydrating it.
+Cucumbers are about 96% water, which makes them a crisp, hydrating addition to salads, snacks, and infused water.
+(6) When you eat a cucumber, you’re not only nourishing your body but also helping hydrate it.
 When your body is hydrated, you feel better overall!

 Organic Microgreens: Microgreens are a beautiful garnish, and they have a light flavor that complements the crispness of the vinaigrette perfectly!
-These greens contain a higher amount of polyphenols than their more mature relatives.
-(5) Good things come in small packages!
+Research from USDA scientists found that many microgreens have significantly higher concentrations of certain phytonutrients than mature leaves from the same plants, and Brassica microgreens have been identified as good sources of food polyphenols.
+(7, 8) Good things come in small packages!

-Extra-Virgin Olive Oil: Most store-bought vinaigrettes use soybean or canola oil as their base.
-This is a cheap marketing move, but it hurts consumers!
-Olive oil contains the best omega-3s, but not all olive oils are equal.
+Extra-Virgin Olive Oil: Most store-bought vinaigrettes use cheap refined oils as their base.
+That may help a company’s bottom line, but it doesn’t help your family eat clean.
+Extra-virgin olive oil is rich in monounsaturated fats and valuable polyphenols that help support antioxidant and inflammatory balance.
+(9) But not all olive oils are equal.
 Some olive oils are tainted so much that nutritionally, they don’t resemble the real deal.
 When purchasing olive oil, stick with extra-virgin.
 This variety is the most unadulterated.

 Organic Unfiltered Apple Cider Vinegar: This vinegar comes from fermented apples.
 It has a slightly sweet, mild flavor.
-Studies have shown that vinegar can help manage diabetes by lowering insulin resistance.
-(6) When purchasing apple cider vinegar, be sure to get the kind with the “mother.”
+Studies have shown that vinegar can help support healthy blood sugar responses, including improved insulin sensitivity after a high-carbohydrate meal in people with insulin resistance or type 2 diabetes.
+(11) More recent clinical research also suggests apple cider vinegar may support fasting blood glucose, A1C, and lipid markers in people with type 2 diabetes when used consistently alongside a healthy diet.
+(12) When purchasing apple cider vinegar, be sure to get the kind with the “mother.”
 This is where all of the benefits lie!

 Organic Herbes de Provence: I love Italian seasoning in my dressings, but I learned that sage could decrease breast milk supply, so I switched to herbes de Provence.
-(7) My family has loved it so much that it’s all we use!
+LactMed notes that sage has traditionally been used to reduce lactation, though scientific studies evaluating its effect on milk supply are lacking.
+(13) My family has loved herbes de Provence so much that it’s all we use!
 This spice blend is a mix of thyme, basil, rosemary, and oregano.

 Pink Himalayan Salt or Sea Salt: Traditional table salt undergoes a laborious harvesting process that strips most of its nutrients.
 We recommend using Colima sea salt.
 This lovely salt has been hand-harvested, leaving it as God intended.
 It tastes great!
 You can also use pink Himalayan salt.